Foster a more inclusive digital workplace with Slack

 Remote onboarding requires extra effort and creativity to help new hires feel at home, but with Slack, bonding can happen organically.

 How is your name pronounced?
 What are your pronouns?
 Meeting people over Zoom can be tricky, but Slack profiles share both useful and fun information.
-Your company can customise unique fields for its Slack profiles, so employees can add their favourite dessert, what languages they speak and so on.
+Your company can customize unique fields to its Slack profiles, so employees can add their favorite dessert, what languages they speak, and so on.

 Start an #intros channel

-You can then link to this introduction in your Slack profile, so your colleagues can revisit your bio at any time and find common ground in shared hobbies or music taste.
+You can then link to this introduction in your Slack profile, so your coworkers can revisit your bio at any time and find common ground in shared hobbies or music taste.

 2. Find solidarity in employee resource and support groups

-People come from various backgrounds – and employee resource groups (ERGs) offer invaluable support that helps every employee to bring their full self to work.
-For example, people of different faiths can gather in their respective channels and plan monthly meetings, parents can share tips and stories and people of colour can celebrate their culture and heritage in a channel.
+People come from various backgrounds—and employee resource groups (ERGs) offer invaluable support that helps every employee bring their full self to work.
+For example, people of different faiths can gather in their respective channels and plan monthly meetings, parents can share tips and stories, and people of color can celebrate their culture and heritage in a channel.

 For each Slack ERG, we have a private channel that acts as a safe space for members, along with a public channel for allies to learn how they can support their coworkers and the broader community.